Pinching Azumaya algebras: Pinching along finite modifications in closed points

+\begin{Theorem} Let $f:X \to Y$ be finite modification in finitely many closed points.
+A cohomological Brauer class $\beta \in \aBr'(Y)$ is represented by an Azumaya algebra on $Y$ if the pullback $f^*\beta$ is represented by an Azumaya algebra on $X$. \end{Theorem}

+\begin{proof} In the following all cohomology groups will be étale.
+We may assume that $Y$, and thus also $X$, have only finitely many connected components.
+This is possible by restricting to the connected components of $Y$ that contain one or more of the finitely many closed points in which we modify, since over any other connected component $f$ is an isomorphism.

-To simplify our setting we assume that $Y'=\{y\}$ consists of only one closed point and restrict $Y$ to the connected component of $y$.
-So $X$ has only finitely many connected components.
-In this setting $Y'=\aSpec(B)$, where $B$ is a local Artin ring, and $X'=\aSpec(A)$ is the spectrum of an Artin ring $A$.
+Define a conductor square as above.
+Since $Y'$ is a scheme consisting of only finitely many closed points, we have $Y'=\aSpec(B)$, where $B$ is an Artin ring.
+And $X'=\aSpec(A)$ is the spectrum of an Artin ring $A$.
 The resulting conductor square is:

 with $h=ug=fw$.
 Furthermore, we have a commutative square

 The injective horizontal maps are given by the Brauer maps, while the vertical arrows come from the pullback maps for Brauer groups and cohomological Brauer groups, respectively.